top of page

 MELO-T’s unique artistry has also been recognized as a significant contribution to Canada’s cultural landscape.
 In 2015, as one of two members of Tribal Threat, an Ottawa-based DJ group, he was selected by TD Bank and the Black Artists' Networks in Dialogue (BAND) to perform as part of Then & Now, a national Black History Month series.

 Despite such noteworthy accomplishments, MELO-T is showing no signs of slowing down.
 In 2020, he released several self-produced singles, including Playful Tendencies, Oceans Away and Someone to Love, featuring Namara.
 His originally produced single Reunify, a collaboration with Rise Ashen, was licensed to international record label Merecumbe Records New York for worldwide distribution, and as well Vanity which was also released on Spins and Needles Records.
 Currently, MELO-T self released a new track called Locked Down inspired by the new genre emerging from Africa, mainly South Africa called Amapiano a subgenre of house music and followed by his heavily anticipated EP Melodies on September 25th.

 As with each of his projects, MELO-T’s upcoming work promises to be an original sound.
-If history should repeat itself, we’re guaranteed to be listening. with another afro inspired EP called “For The Culture 2”, to follow January 2021.
+If history should repeat itself, we’re guaranteed to be listening. with another afro inspired EP called “For The Culture 2”, to follow in July 2021.